Ailanthus webworm: Climate

-Originally found in the Southern U.S, the moth is commonly seen in summer throughout the continental US(although it has not reached the most Western States), and occasionally eastern Canada.
+Originally found in the Southern U.S, the moth is commonly seen in summer throughout the continental US (although it has not reached the most Western states), and occasionally eastern Canada.
 This species appears to be either adapting to colder areas, or staying further north due to changing climates.

 Life cycle

-Larvae build nests on the host plant by pulling the leaves together around a network of webbing.
+Larvae (caterpillars) build nests on the host plant by pulling the leaves together around a network of webbing.
 They will then live there and consume the leaves of the host plant.
 Eggs are found individually, not in clusters, even though each web may contain many separate eggs.
 The caterpillars have a wide, light greenish-brown stripe down their backs and several thin, alternating white and olive-green stripes along their sides.
 The range of colors is from light brown to dark black.
 The adult moth visits flowers, is diurnal, and is a pollinator.
-The life cycle from egg to egg can happen in four weeks.
+The life cycle from egg to pupa can happen in four weeks.
 This can result in a communal web that has multiple generations and insects from all life stages.
 This is a result of the moths being gregarious, meaning that they live in communities.